rdksupe/depwner/README.md

-# PNB Hackathon Pwnedraccoon
+# Depwner by Team PwnedRaccoons

 ## Techinal Overview
-The main principal is to
 We have made an electron app which uses `chokidar` to constantly watch for filesystem changes.
+On any filesystem change (addition/modification), it scans the modified files for any malicious content using static hash analysis and yara rules.

 ## Development Setup